Mount Pilatus in Switzerland looms over Lucerne, and is home to the steepest cogwheel railway you’ll find anywhere on earth.

 Alpnachstad is where the Pilatus bahn (train) departs from.
-This train line is the world’s steepest and operates between May and November – provided inclement weather conditions don’t put a stop to services.
-This does happen occasionally.
+This train line is the world’s steepest and operates between May and November – provided inclement weather conditions don’t put a stop to services which does happen occasionally.

 Getting to Mt.
 Pilatus from Lucerne by cable car

-Route: Lucerne > Kriens (bus) > Fräkmüntegg (cable car) > Pilatus Kulm (cable car)
+Route: Lucerne > Kriens (bus) > Fräkmüntegg (gondola) > Pilatus Kulm (cable car)

-If you want to get to Mount Pilatus in Switzerland this way, you’ll need to board bus number 1 in Lucerne.
-You can then take two cable cars to the summit.
+If you want to get to Mount Pilatus in Switzerland this way, you’ll need to board bus number 1 at Bus Stop A in Lucerne (the bus stop is opposite Lucerne’s main train station).